deanwampler/spark-scala-tutorial/tutorial/README.md

 The architecture of RDDs is described in the research paper [Resilient Distributed Datasets: A Fault-Tolerant Abstraction for In-Memory Cluster Computing](https://www.usenix.org/system/files/conference/nsdi12/nsdi12-final138.pdf).

+## Spark SQL

+A new API in Spark is [Spark SQL](http://spark.apache.org/docs/latest/sql-programming-guide.html), which adds the ability to specify schema for RDDs, run SQL queries on them, and even create, delete, and query tables in [Hive](http://hive.apache.org), the original SQL tool for Hadoop.

+Several years ago, the Spark team ported the Hive frontend to Spark, calling it [Shark](http://shark.cs.berkeley.edu/).
+That port is now deprecated.
+Spark SQL will replace it once it is feature compatible with Hive.

 ## The Spark Version

 This workshop uses Spark 1.0.1.